 Do you have travel insurance?
 It’s always a good idea to purchase travel insurance so that you can better enjoy risky activities and don’t worry so much about money if an emergency happens.
 If you pay for your holidays with your credit card, you may have travel assurance included.
 Otherwise, I find WorldNomads* and Covermore* make it easy to add adventurous activities like scuba diving to your plan.
 For more information about travel insurance, read this!

-• Deco Stop Lodge*, a diver-friendly lodge with a place to wash, hang and lock up your diving gear.
-I talked to a few divers who stayed there, and they were delighted with their choice.
+• Deco Stop Lodge – A diver-friendly lodge with facilities to clean and store gear.
+I met a few divers staying there who were very happy with it.

-• The Espiritu*, a hotel with a central location in Luganville (close to the market, the shops and the restaurants).
-A good friend recommended it but we opted for a more secluded place on Aore Island.
-The Espiritu has the Pacific Dive Shop on-premises, but I haven’t heard much about their reputation.
+• The Espiritu – A centrally located hotel near shops and the market.
+A friend recommended it, but we opted for Aore Island instead.
+It has the Pacific Dive Shop on-site, although I didn’t hear much about their reputation.

 Vunasep Village Espiritu Santo Millenium Cave Vanuatu